pkivolowitz/student_accessible_files/1810/projects/p2/README.md

 hyde tmp $>
 ```

-With VS on Windows, there everything is "hard", this is relatively easy.
+With VS on Windows, where everything is "hard", this is relatively easy.

 * Tools->Command Line->Developer Command Prompt
 * Type `cl /EHsc` and add the name of your cpp file.
 For example, if the name of your cpp file was `main.cpp` you would type `cl /EHsc main.cpp`